Pensions for the Self-Employed and Business Owners in Ireland

 Pensions for Small Business Owners

-Planning for your retirement is important for everyone, but especially so if you’re self-employed, or a business owner, where the provision of an adequate retirement fund falls firmly on your shoulders.
+Planning for retirement is vital for everyone, but it’s especially important if you’re self-employed or running your own business.
+Without the backing of an employer pension scheme, the responsibility of building an adequate retirement fund falls firmly on your shoulders.

 Understanding Self-Employed Pensions in Ireland